instana/python-sensor/README.md

 # Instana

-The `instana` Python package collects key metrics and distributed traces for [Instana](https://www.instana.com/).
+The `instana` Python package collects key metrics and distributed traces for [Instana].

 This package supports Python 3.7 or greater.

-Any and all feedback is welcome.
+Any feedback is welcome.
 Happy Python visibility.

 [![CircleCI](https://circleci.com/gh/instana/python-sensor/tree/master.svg?style=svg)](https://circleci.com/gh/instana/python-sensor/tree/master)
 [![OpenTracing Badge](https://img.shields.io/badge/OpenTracing-enabled-blue.svg)](http://opentracing.io)

 ## Installation

-None

-_Instana remotely instruments your Python web servers automatically via Instana [AutoTrace™️](https://www.instana.com/supported-technologies/instana-autotrace/).
-To configure which Python processes this applies to, see the [Configuration page](https://docs.instana.io/ecosystem/python/configuration/#general)._
+Instana remotely instruments your Python web servers automatically via [Instana AutoTrace™️].
+To configure which Python processes this applies to, see the [configuration page].

 ##  Manual Installation

-If you wish to manually instrument your applications you can install the package with the following into the virtualenv, pipenv or container ([hosted on pypi](https://pypi.python.org/pypi/instana)):
+If you wish to instrument your applications manually, you can install the package with the following into the `virtualenv`, `pipenv`, or container (hosted on [PyPI]):

     pip install instana